evan722/CL-AI-MVP/README.md

    uvicorn app.main:app --host 0.0.0.0 --port 8080
    ```

 4. Visit `http://localhost:8080` to access the web interface.
-Upload your
-   files and either generate the final video or start the real-time stream.
+A demo lesson
+   from the `inputs/` folder loads automatically.
+Use the **Upload Class**
+   page to provide your own assets (slides PDF or Google Slides ID, audio,
+   timestamps and avatar).

 All heavy computation happens on fal.ai.
 No local models are required,
 but the ``FAL_KEY`` environment variable must be present.